 - identify discrepancies between the online request and the complete description of the project;

-- identify special software requirements;
+- identify special software requirements; and,

 Technical reviewers are required to sign a Non-Disclosure Agreement prior to accessing any RAC application.